Hong Kong Junta: Further work in Hong Kong and in the Philippines

 After Aguinaldo's departure, a schism developed between junta members close to him, committed to independence, and wealthy and influential early exiles in Hong Kong who desired the annexation of the Philippines by America, or status as a protectorate.
 Aguinaldo courted the second group, but only in hopes of gaining access to financial aid.

-Before departing Hong Kong, Aguinaldo had arranged with Wildman for securing of arms, financing that with MXN$117,000 from the funds on deposit in Hong Kong.
+Before departing Hong Kong, Aguinaldo had arranged with U.S. Consul General Edwin Wildman for securing of arms, financing that with MXN$117,000 from the funds on deposit in Hong Kong.
 According to Aguinaldo, an initial shipment of 2,000 Mauser rifles and 200 000 cartridges was received in the Philippines, but a promised second shipment did not arrived.
 This may have reflected Wildman's reaction to instructions he had received after reporting an offer of alliance by Felipe Agoncillo in November 1897; at that time, the United States Department of State had instructed him to refuse.

 In June, another shipment of arms consisting of 2,000 rifles and 200,000 rounds was delivered to the Philippines at a cost of $MXN80,000 This shipment was brokered by Teodoro Sandiko, who accompanied it to the Philippines.
 The Junta attempted to arrange procurement of arms from Japan and an order was placed for an initial shipment.
 Confusion over payment and the breaking out of open hostilities between American and Filipino forces, however, resulted in its cancellation.

 Aguinaldo asked Agoncillo on 7 August to go to the United States:

 Aguinaldo also asked those remaining in Hong Kong to work towards an alliance with the United States, with a mandate to negotiate away some Spanish island chains but to accept being an American protectorate only as a last resort.
 They were also instructed to unite the community of Filipinos in Hong Kong behind their cause.